Maui Babymoon Guide (2026): Best Pregnancy-Safe Things to Do, Tips & 5-Day Itinerary

 1. RELAX BY THE BEACH OR POOL

 We spent a lot of time on the beach!
 We stayed at Honua Kai and had Tommy Bahama chairs in our room that we loaded with sparkling waters and snacks to spend hours at the beach.
 Naps definitely happened.
-The pool is nice too, I do love that resort life, but we went in February and loved watching the whales breach the surface!
+The pool is nice too, I do love that resort life!
+We went in February and I loved watching the whales breach the surface!

 2. GO ON COASTAL WALKS